vrotmanh/Anomaly-Detection-Algorithm/README.md

-This project will contain ann implementation of an Anomaly Detection Algorithm.
+This project will contains an implementation of an Anomaly Detection Algorithm.
 Below there are 5 options of potencial project to implement.

 ### Paper Options